A capable 2.1-channel soundbar, but a lack of immersive audio support puts it at a disadvantage to the competition

 The performance with movies was rather limited by the 2.1-channel nature of the system, but with 200W of amplification the sound could go loud without becoming strained or fatiguing.
 The audio was obviously focussed at the front, but again the dialogue was clear and effects and music evenly spread across the front.

 The system’s inherent limitations aside, a fairly dynamic mix like Ready Player One sounded very good, with a lively presence up front and plenty of low-end impact as well.
 There are surround options designed to deliver a more immersive experience but these vary in terms of their success.
 You can choose between Music, TV Programme, Movie, Sport, and Game, but none of them were especially effective, sounding rather flat and echoey.

 The ‘3D Surround’ option, which engages the DTS Virtual:X processing, is more successful and does give the audio a greater sense of space.
-It isn’t as effective as the processing that Sony apply on their HT-ZF9 soundbar, but sounds do feel as they are emanating from around the room in a way that they don’t when listening to the Yamaha in the 2.1-channel mode.
+It isn’t as effective as the processing that Sony apply on their HT-ZF9 soundbar, but sounds do feel as if they are emanating from around the room in a way that they don’t when listening to the Yamaha in the 2.1-channel mode.
 The Virtual:X processing seemed particularly effective with DTS:X soundtracks, even though the Yamaha doesn’t technically support that format.

 Why buy the Yamaha MusicCast BAR 400?

 The Yamaha MusicCast BAR 400 is another great product from a manufacturer who largely pioneered the concept of a soundbar.
 It’s a well-made and attractively designed two-channel unit, with a beefy wireless subwoofer.
 The sound quality is impressive with movies, and the inclusion of DTS Virtual:X results in more immersive audio from the 2.1-channel system.